How Long Does Food Poisoning Last?

 Informational infographic by Regan Zambri Long Personal Injury Lawyers explaining how long food poisoning symptoms typically last depending on the type of bacteria involved.
 Includes key pathogens like Staph, Clostridium perfringens, Norovirus, E. coli, and Listeria.
 The chart shows when symptoms begin, what signs to expect (vomiting, diarrhea, cramping), and how long they generally persist.
 Designed for Washington, DC residents seeking medical and legal guidance after foodborne illness.
 If you’ve experienced food poisoning in DC, call 202-960-4596 for help.

-Which People are at Higher Risk of Food Poisoning?
+Which People Are at Higher Risk of Food Poisoning?

 Though food poisoning can affect anyone, certain groups are at greater risk of more serious complications.
 These include pregnant women, young children, the elderly, and people with weakened immune systems.